HexHive/FishFuzz/paper/artifact/README.md

 Step 0: Step to two-stage dir (or maybe other dir if we plan to dockerize more evaluations) first :)

 Step 1: Build docker image with all fuzzers and target

+In this step, we build the image from an empty ubuntu image, install all fuzzers along with the required runtime packages and compile the programs to fuzz.
 ```
 docker build -t fishfuzz:artifact .
 ```
-Step 2: generated the script to fuzz
+Step 2: generated the script to fuzz.

+In this step, we generate the scripts that are used to start the fuzzing campaigns, which will be set as the entry point when we start the docker container.
 ```
 python scripts/generate_script.py -b "$PWD/runtime/fuzz_script"
 ```

 Step 3: generate the commands to run evaluation.

-Given that two-stage evaluation will requires 7 * 4 cores to run, we only print the command.
-You could copy and run the command or prune the benchmarks/fuzzers as you wish.
+This script will automatically generate the command you need to execute to start the fuzzing campain, copy-paste them to the shell to start the campaign.

 ```
 python3 scripts/generate_runtime.py -b "$PWD/runtime"